Radhanath Swami: 1972-1973: Back to America, Initiation

 In the spring of 1972, the Indian government refused to extend Richard's visa, forcing him to return to America.
-After spending a few weeks in a Krishna temple in Amsterdam and in the Radha Krishna Temple in London, Richard returned to his parents, who by then had moved from Chicago to Miami.
-Soon, he again came into contact with the Hare Krishnas, and went to New York, where he met Prabhupada, who was in town for a few days en route to India.
-Richard wanted to go back to India, but Prabhupada asked him to stay in America, and assist in the development of the New Vrindaban community, under the guidance of Kirtanananda Swami.
+After spending a few weeks in a Krishna temple in Amsterdam and the Radha Krishna Temple in London, Richard returned to his parents, who by then had moved from Chicago to Miami.
+Soon, he again came into contact with the Hare Krishnas and went to New York, where he met Prabhupada, who was in town for a few days en route to India.
+Richard wanted to go back to India, but Prabhupada asked him to stay in America and assist in the development of the New Vrindaban community, under the guidance of Kirtanananda Swami.
 Richard followed Prabhupada's counsel and settled in New Vrindaban, caring for cows and reading Prabhupada's books in his spare time.
-Convinced by the philosophy set forth in the books and personal examples of those living in the New Vrindaban community, Richard finally decided to accept Prabhupada as his guru.
+Convinced by the philosophy outlined in the books and personal examples of those living in the New Vrindaban community, Richard finally decided to accept Prabhupada as his guru.
 On 11 February 1973 he accepted initiation from Prabhupada.

 1973-1993: New Vrindaban

-The next six years Radhanath never left New Vrindaban, contributing in developing the community.
-Radhanath Swami later recalled that at the time, life at the community was very austere.
+For the next six years, Radhanath never left New Vrindaban, contributing to developing the community.
+Radhanath Swami later recalled that at the time, life in the community was very austere.
 In cold winters, the community members carried out without heating and hot water.
 Radhanath followed the Hare Krishna spiritual practices, grazed cows and served the temple deities.
 On 1 August 1976 he received from Prabhupada brahminic initiation.

 In the first half of the 1980s, Radhanath lectured at several universities in Ohio and Pennsylvania, and conducted courses on vegetarian cooking.
 In early 1982, a community leader – Kirtanananda Swami – offered Radhanath to take sannyasa (the way of life of renunciation).
 The sannyasa initiation ceremony was held in May 1982 in New Vrindaban.
 On accepting the vows of lifelong renunciation, Radhanath received the title of "swami", and since then is known as "Radhanath Swami".
 In 1983, for the first time after many years, Radhanath Swami made a pilgrimage to India, where he met some of his old friends.
 In 1986 Radhanath Swami established the Radha Gopinath Temple in Bombay.